gitlabhq/gitlabhq/doc/user/project/import/tfs.md

   your working area is a copy of the entire repository.
 This decreases the overhead when switching branches or merging for example, since you don't have to communicate with a remote server.
-- **Changesets.** Changes in CVS are per file, while changes (commits) in Git they always refer to the whole project.
-One of the consequences of this is that it is very easy in Git to revert (create a change that undoes) or undo a whole change.
+- **Storage method.** Changes in CVS are per file (changeset), while in Git a committed file(s) is stored in its entirety (snapshot).
+That means that's very easy in Git to revert or undo a whole change.

 _Check also Microsoft's documentation on the [comparison of Git and TFVC](https://www.visualstudio.com/en-us/docs/tfvc/comparison-git-tfvc)